 Sequence: “Take It Easy,” “Train Leaves Here This Morning, band intro by Glen Frey, and “Witchy Woman.”

 It’s not surprising that “Take It Easy” and “Witchy Woman” were chosen for the broadcast.
 They were songs that would have been familiar to audiences at the time.
 But, “Train Leaves Here This Morning” seems an odd choice, especially over a more popular tune, like “Peaceful Easy Feeling.”
 But, the Dutch considered Bernie Leadon the real star of the band.
 Of the four Eagles, he was the only one chosen to be interviewed by the Amsterdam newspaper.2 One journalist even referred to Bernie as “clearly the leader” of the band.3 So, perhaps that’s why “Train Leaves Here This Morning” a Bernie Leadon/Gene Clark composition from the Eagles’ first album (that was recorded four years earlier by Dillard & Clark), was included in the final broadcast.

-Besides some grainy footage of the band singing “Tryin'” in a bar in Aspen, CO in late 1971, these Popgala outtakes are the first known footage of the Eagles performing on stage (BBC In Concert was filmed about ten days later).
+Besides some grainy footage of the band singing “Tryin'” at an art show for Boyd Elder in April 1972, these Popgala outtakes are the first known footage of the Eagles performing on stage (BBC In Concert was filmed about ten days later).